Carrying Out Environmentally Friendly Business Activities

 • The introduction of an environmental (carbon) tax on greenhouse gas emissions related to research, manufacturing, and marketing could increase costs.

-• Further promote activities to reduce CO2emissions
+• Further promote activities to reduce CO2emissions with the establishment of the Environmental Committee

 • Efficiently use the EHS management system